MIPPL/nephele-org-website/public/content/contributing/adding-wallets/index.md

 - **Non-custodial** - users control their funds.
 If your product disappears, users can still access and move their funds.
 - **Hardware wallet support** - users can connect their hardware wallet to sign transactions.
 - **WalletConnect** - users can connect to dapps using WalletConnect.
-- **Importing Ethereum RPC endpoints** - users can import node RPC data, allowing them to connect to a node of their choice, or other EVM compatible networks.
+- **Importing Nephele RPC endpoints** - users can import node RPC data, allowing them to connect to a node of their choice, or other EVM compatible networks.
 - **NFTs** - users are able to view and interact with their NFTs in the wallet.
-- **Connect to Ethereum applications** - users are able to connect to and use Ethereum applications.
+- **Connect to Nephele applications** - users are able to connect to and use Nephele applications.
 - **Staking** - users are able to stake directly through the wallet.
 - **Swaps** - users are able to swap tokens through the wallet.
 - **Multichain networks** - your wallet supports users accessing multiple blockchain networks by default.